 - USB: it has 4 X 3.0 USB and 2 X 2.0 USB.

 - GPU: It uses Intel HD Graphics 620.

 - It has both SATA and HDMI ports

-So far, the NUC kit is the only board that has dared to offer a Micro-SD reading speed of up to 3GB per second and a seventh generation processor onto a single board.
-However, it is limited in that it is a kit and it is open to vendor part adjustments that can either increment its performance or lower it.
+So far, the NUC kit is the only board that has dared to offer a Micro-SD reading speed of up to 3GB per second and a seventh-generation processor onto a single panel.
+However, it is limited because it is a kit, and it is open to vendor part adjustments that can either increment its performance or lower it.